 It would be awesome if the story stopped there, but sadly there are additional costs (insert record scratch here).
 Consider the additional money spent on utilities due to increased laundry burden ($50 – $100 per year) and laundry detergent ($30 – $100 per year).

 The cost of disposable diapers will vary wildly depending on what type of diapers you want to use on your baby.
-Middle of the road name brand disposables for the first 12 months can total out at around $650.
+Middle-of-the-road name brand disposable diapers for the first 12 months can total out at around $650.
 Go all-natural and biodegradable and you could add several hundred onto that.
 You’ll also need a diaper pail, liners and wipes.
 So you’re looking at a grand total of about over $1,000.
 You’ll need that disposable income, bro.

 Poopy Bottom Line